aloistr/perl-sweph/README.md

 example C compilers and installed libraries) and any other information that should be provided before the module is installed.

+## Documentation

+Documentation is contained in file lib/SwissEph.pm in Perl's pod format.

+It can be accessed with:

+perldoc lib/SwissEph.pm

+or, once the module is installed,  with

+perldoc -m SwissEph

 ## Installation

 ### On Linux, with dynamical library libswe.so